-Failure to observe any of the provisions of above regulations will constitute an examination offence.
-All examination offences will be treated as cheating or irregularities of a similar character under the Regulations governing assessment offences for taught degrees and diplomas.
+Failure to observe any of the provisions of above regulations will constitute academic misconduct.
+All examination offences will be treated as cheating or irregularities of a similar character under the Regulations governing academic misconduct.

 All answers to examination questions must be written in English unless instructions are given to the contrary.